-Phase 1 SAD trial after receiving sufficient clinical data for the intended purposes for this trial.
-We intend to conduct a multiple dose canine EEG study prior to additional Phase 1 SAD and MAD evaluations.
+We expect to receive cooperative grant funding from NIDA to support the development of this compound in OUD.
+We initiated a Phase 1 SAD trial in January 2020.
+We concluded dosing of Cohort 1 of the Phase 1 SAD trial after receiving sufficient clinical data for the intended purposes for this trial.
+We intend to conduct a multiple dose canine EEG study prior to resuming Phase 1 SAD and MAD evaluations.

-Preclinical assets
+Preclinical Assets